-One of the most famous Greek epics poems, the Odyssey is attributed to the equally legendary Homer.
-Following the other famous Homeric epic, the Iliad (which is set during the Trojan War), it focuses on the character of Odysseus and his long and complicated journey back home after the war.
+One of the most famous Greek epic poems, the Odyssey is attributed to the equally legendary Homer.
+Following the other famous Homeric epic, the Iliad tells the story of the Trojan War, while the Odyssey focuses on the character of Odysseus, king of Ithaca, his long and complicated journey back home after the war.
 The great Greek leader who wandered for 10 years trying to get home after the Trojan War is explained in this epic poem.

 1. Troy (Hisarlik, Turkey)

 Ismarus, or Ismaros, is the first place Odysseus and his men stop after leaving Troy.
 It was a city-port in Thrace which was inhabited by Cicones, enemies of the Odyssey.
 Here, they sacked and raided the towns of the Cicones (also known as the Kikonians) against the wishes of Odysseus.
 The Cicones came back in great numbers the next morning to attack.
 Odysseus and his remaining men manage to escape by sea.
 After the great escape he continues his journey back home with the survivors.
 There is still a lot of debate about the location of Ismarus, but most agree that it’s located near Lake Ismaris which is identified with the modern Lake Mitrikon.

 3. Lotus Eaters (Djerba, Tunisia)